 - Other Slingo games

 The idea is to complete the grid by matching numbers from the result of spinning the reels with numbers from the grid.
-In each game, a maximum number of spins is allowed and this is typically 20, but only the first 16 spins are free.
+In each game, a maximum number of spins is allowed and in the non real money versions this is typically 20, but only the first 16 spins are free.
 The others have to be paid for either by using free spins or cashing in points already scored.

 In all the play for fun versions points were awarded for completing horizontal, vertical or diagonal lines on the grid (known as Slingos) and in some cases patterns, and the aim was to score as many points as possible.

 Typically the grid had to be daubed manually against the clock, although the fancier versions of the game included a power up called Slingo Vision that highlighted numbers that could be daubed.

 There were many variants of play-for-fun Slingo including larger grids and all manner of exotic power-ups which added to the fun.
 This screenshot is from Slingo Daily Challenge where a preset score had to be beaten by judicious use of the power-ups of the day.